SimoSbara/samp-chatbot/README.md

 ### Side Note
 Before choosing a Chat Bot API remember:
-* GPT is not free to use, it requires some [credits](https://openai.com/api/pricing/) that you need to purchase
+* GPT is not free to use, it requires some [credits](https://openai.com/api/pricing/) that you need to purchase;
-* Gemini is free to use in [certain countries](https://ai.google.dev/gemini-api/docs/available-regions?hl=it)
+* Gemini is free to use in [certain countries](https://ai.google.dev/gemini-api/docs/available-regions?hl=it);
-* LLAMA is free on https://groq.com/ everywhere and has some premium features (LLAMA hasn't any official API)
+* LLAMA is free on https://groq.com/ everywhere and has some premium features (LLAMA hasn't any official API);
+* Doubao supports only Chinese.

 ## Example of use